Documentation / Configure the HTML output

 Configurable metrics

-Here are the different metrics that you can show in the summary boxes or in the page HTML.
+Here are the different metrics that you can show in the page HTML.
 Any metric missing?
-Make a PR or create a issue!
+Make a PR or create an issue!

 googleWebVitals.timeToFirstByte